RG9n/RG9n.github.io/write-ups/hackpark.md

 We will actually see that it is still in recents and there is a link file to it because of that.
 However, it also shows the actual directory.

+## Task 5: Privilege Escalation Without Metasploit

+**1) Using winPeas, what was the Original Install time?
+(This is date and time)**

+This is already done, because we used winPEAS to help with our enumeration.
+It appears when you launch winPEAS the line below the Product ID.

 ### Congratulations!
 You're done with the room!

 ## Mitigations